Can low-cost ski passes help lure back visitors?

 “That's the difficult question as the offer in Austria is very good.
 They now have lots of inter-connected resorts and the lifts are good.
 What matters more is accommodation and I think many Austrian resorts offer a much better price-quality ratio than in Swiss ski resorts.”

-He says the main challenges for the Swiss ski industry are two-fold.
+He says the main challenges for the Swiss winter tourism industry are two-fold.

 “I think it's partly about demographics but it’s also about convenience.
 Skiing is competing with lots of other activities and most of them are more convenient than skiing.
 But I think the good news is that there is much room to improve the skiing experience,” he said.